-Trends, regional variation, and clinical characteristics of COVID-19 vaccine recipients: a retrospective cohort study in 23.4 million patients using OpenSAFELY
+Trends and clinical characteristics of COVID-19 vaccine recipients: a federated analysis of 57.9 million patients’ primary care records in situ using OpenSAFELY

 The OpenSAFELY Collaborative None., Curtis H., Inglesby P., Morton C., MacKenna B., Walker A., Morley J., Mehrkar A., Bacon S., Hickman G., Bates C., Croker R., Evans D., Ward T., Cockburn J., Davy S., Bhaskaran K., Schultze A., Rentsch C., Williamson E., Hulme W., Green A., Rowan A., Fisher L., McDonald H., Tomlinson L., Mathur R., Drysdale H., Eggo R., Wing K., Wong AYS., Forbes H., Parry J., Hester F., Harper S., O’Hanlon S., Eavis A., Jarvis R., Avramov D., Griffiths P., Fowles A., Parkes N., Douglas I., Evans SJW., Smeeth L., Goldacre B.